Geborgen/nordic-souls/README.md

 #### Downloading and Installing the List

 Downloading and installing Nordic Souls can take a long time depending on your internet connection and PC specs.
 I recommend you install it on an SSD, as everything will go much faster.
-Complete the steps below for installation.
+Complete the steps below for installation:
 1. Create a folder near the root of your drive called `Nordic Souls`.
 2. Open Wabbajack, go to `Browse Modlists`, find Nordic Souls, and click the download arrow.
 Alternatively, download the .wabbajack file from this repository or the [Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/77497), add it to your Wabbajack folder, and open it.
 3. Set your installation folder to the folder you made in step 1 (e.g. `C:\Nordic Souls`).